-• scaledBiasingForce - Scale biasing force by a factor in an external histogram string, context: colvar bias
+• scaledBiasingForce - Scale biasing force by a factor in an external histogram

 If this option is set to on, the biasing force at each step will be scaled by a factor provided in the grid of an external histogram.
 The histogram file is provided by scaledBiasingForceFactorsGrid.
 It ought to be noted that if the variables are not in any grids of the histogram, the scaling factor is 1.0.